XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ### Building: Large APK

 Cordova was not designed with larger APKs in mind.
-Our original Xprize submission was under 1GB, but it quickly grew enormous.
+Our original XPRIZE submission was under 1GB, but it quickly grew enormous.
 While it is possible to build APKs of +4GB size with cordova, it does take patience, luck, a computer with at least 8GB of RAM and a lot of time.

 You can make small APKs with the Pubbly released tools.
 For instructions, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Creating packets: Mapped Exports".